ITS Project Management at NAU

 - Executive Services: Send an email to Mark.Grisham@nau.edu

 - HR: Send an email to Pam.Fleece@nau.edu

 Please note that the old process will sunset on April 1st, 2020.
 After that point project will only be accepted utilizing the new process.

 Where can I see a list of currently active projects?

-Projects that require ITS resources, or that have been submitted through the SPRRC committee may be viewed on the ITS Project Center SharePoint site by anyone with an ITS login.
-When you access this site, you’ll be able to select from a number of Sharepoint “views.”
-The two most relevant views are:
+Projects that require ITS resources, or that have been submitted through the SPRRC committee may be viewed on the by anyone with an ITS login in ServiceNow by doing the following:

 Please note that some projects may have a dedicated website with additional project details (such as the OGEI project, or the PeopleSoft Campus Solutions 9.2 Upgrade).
 Watch for communication from these projects for more detailed information and site links.

 |Division||Portfolio Manager (within ITS)||SPRRC Rep (Within my division)|